 Let us understand this in detail:

-Cache Tags: Cache tags are a type of strings.
+● Cache Tags: Cache tags are a type of string.
 They allow Drupal to invalidate related cache entries when changes occur efficiently.
 For example, when a node is updated, Drupal invalidates cache entries associated with that node’s cache tag, ensuring that the updated content is delivered.

-Example: Suppose in our site we have a product catalog.
+Example: Suppose on our site, we have a product catalog.
 Each product node is associated with a specific cache tag.
 When a product’s price or description is modified, Drupal automatically invalidates the cache entries related to that product’s cache tag.
 This ensures that users see the updated product information when they visit the corresponding product page.

-Example: Consider an example where inside our site, we have a blog content type, and we have implemented caching for the blog posts with cache tags [node_of_post_type:id ].
-Suppose one of the blog posts having id 5 is updated.
-Drupal detects this change as it has set the cache tag of post node type as 5 and triggers cache invalidation.
+Example: Consider an example where, inside our site, we have a blog content type, and we have implemented caching for the blog posts with cache tags [node_of_post_type:id ].
+Suppose one of the blog posts having ID 5 is updated.
+Drupal detects this change as it has set the cache tag of the post node type as 5 and triggers cache invalidation.
 It identifies all cache entries associated with the ‘node:5‘ cache tag and marks them as invalid.

 Example: Inside the above example, when the next time a user requests the page that displays the list of blog posts, Drupal recognizes that the cache entries for the affected blog post (node 5) are invalidated.
 It rebuilds the cache by regenerating the HTML output, including the updated content for node 5.
 The regenerated content is then stored back into the cache storage, replacing the invalid cache entries.